Skip to main content

 Communication between an App and its App extensions

-When developing an application with some extension, a common issue is their intercommunication and reaction to changes made in one another.
+When developing an application with some extension on iOS, a common issue is their intercommunication and reaction to changes made in one another.

 Here at Fleksy, we are used to working around it as we develop device keyboards and want to provide all our help to those in need.